 We check your references and, if applicable, verify your academic credentials.

 Step 5.
 Offer of employment

 - after you’ve successfully completed all the previous steps, we will contact you with the results

 - before we make a final decision about your application, we may invite you to attend a short pre-employment orientation

 Our ministry’s Correctional Services Induction Training is a paid comprehensive training program designed for you – the new CPO recruit.

-The program runs for 9 weeks at the Alberta Justice and Solicitor General Training Academy in Edmonton.
+The program runs for 9 weeks at the Alberta Justice Training Academy in Edmonton.
 It provides you with inmate management and security skills, plus the basic tools and extensive knowledge that a CPO must know.